 La Sportiva Spire GTX Review Facts

 Though La Sportiva is already known for making incredibly rugged hiking boots, their lighter footwear is just as popular.
 Their Spire GTX hiking shoe is a great example, featuring all the protective qualities of a boot and the comfort of a running shoe.
 Its Vibram XS Trek outsole ensures lightweight and flexible movements while still giving extremely reliable traction.
 The compression-molded EVA midsole pairs with an Ortholite insole to increase its breathability, provided by an abrasion-resistant mesh upper.
-As the name suggests, it comes equipped with Gore-Tex Surround technology for a waterproof wear that doesn’t impact ventilation.
+As the name suggests, it comes equipped with Gore-Tex Surround technology for waterproof wear that doesn’t impact ventilation.
 Other features such as Nano Cell 2.0 technology and two different PC Techlite rands further ensure the hiker’s protection.
 Though some reviewers say that its durability needs improvements, this shoe has scored very high marks overall.

 La Sportiva has chosen Vibram

 's XS Trek outsole for their Spire GTX model.
 Not only is this particular design lightweight and flexible, but its aggressive gripping lugs are built for ground sensitivity for safe and secure movements across almost all types of rugged outdoor surfaces.
 They're also non-marking, which means that they won't cause streaks when walking around indoors.
 The brand utilizes its Impact Brake System, a feature who's jagged lugs allow for easier stopping and lessen the impact of each landing.